evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 ### How to Enroll <!-- omit in toc -->

 ### Getting Familiar <!-- omit in toc -->

+To begin, start with the readme that is in the root of the [open source repository](https://github.com/PMEC-OSU/FOSTWIN).
+There are text, pdf, and video tutorials to help you get familiar with the system.
+Once you've gotten familiar with the modeling at a high level (understand the signals passed between twin and controller and differences between the digital twin model options)

 ### Developing a Custom Controller <!-- omit in toc -->